tommyvtran97/Gate_Detection/README.md

 This command will generate a txt file that contains the confidence level and coordinates of the predicted box.
 In a similar way the the txt files for 1000 iteration can be obtained by changing `yolo-obj-tiny_final.weights` to `yolo-obj-tiny_1000.weights`  and `result_yolo_tiny_2000.txt` to `result_yolo_tiny_1000.txt`.

 ## 2 - Showing the results
 The python file gate_data.py will generate the results obtained from trained model on the test images.
-This script contains four main functions CNN_CSV_File(), sort_corners(), plot_box() and IoU().
+This script contains four main functions `CNN_CSV_File()`, `sort_corners()`, `plot_box()` and `IoU()`.
 By default this script will shows the predicted results of the images.
 To run this script navigate to /Darknet and run the following command:

 * `python gate_data.py`
+  * If you want to use the trained model for other test images, simply replace the images in `/darknet/data/test_images/` by the images that you want to test for.

 To generate the data for the ROC curve, the python script should be modified by commenting `plot_box()` at line 302 and uncommenting line 303.
 To generate the data for 1000 and 2000 iterations simply change line 10 to the number of iterations.
 Note that this could take a couple of minutes before the code is finished.
 Once it is finished the data files should be saved in `/darknet/ROC`.